MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/Initialize-Retail-Channels.md

 Since the Cloud Scale Unit provides dedicated and isolated compute and storage resources from other components, it has its own channel database.
 This means the following precautions should be taken before migration:

-1. **Make sure that all shifts at the POS are closed** - after migration, you won't be able to close any shifts that were active during the migration process
+1. **Make sure that all shifts at the POS are closed.** After migration, you won't be able to close any shifts that were active during the migration process
-2. **Make sure that all P-jobs have been successfully completed** - while the previous channel database is maintained and any transactional data will still be synced back to the headquarters, it is recommended that you run P-JOBs before you start.
+2. **Make sure that all P-jobs have been successfully completed.** While the previous channel database is maintained and any transactional data will still be synced back to the headquarters, it is recommended that you run P-JOBs before you start.
-3. **Sign out of all POS devices** - POS operations are not supported during migration
+3. **Sign out of all POS devices.** POS operations are not supported during migration

 Here is what occurs during the initialization period:

-- Cloud-hosted Retail channels won't work (unless POS offline capability is turned on).
+- Cloud-hosted Retail channels won't work, unless you turn on POS offline capability.
 - POS devices with offline capability turned on will have reduced functionality.
 - Any e-Commerce clients that depend on Retail Server will be disrupted.
 - Channels that are hosted on Retail Store Scale Units won't be affected.
-- Head office functionality won't be affected.
+- Head office functionality is not affected.

 Here is what occurs after initialization is completed:

-- The device activation state of all activated POS devices will be preserved, which means that the devices won't have to be reactivated.
+- The device activation state of all activated POS devices is preserved, which means that the devices won't have to be reactivated.
 - Stand-alone hardware station instances will continue to work.
 - POS channel–side reports will be reset and won't show data from before the initialization.
 - Show journal operation will also be reset and won't show data from before the initialization.